3. Raw data processing#

 3.2.2.
 Mapping against different reference sequences#

-It is also worth noting that, currently, not all combinations of mapping algorithms and reference sequences are possible.
-For example, lightweight mapping-based algorithms do not currently exist that can perform spliced mapping of reads against a reference genome.
+Currently, not all combinations of mapping algorithms and reference sequences are possible.
+For instance, lightweight-mapping algorithms do not yet support spliced mapping of reads against a reference genome.

 3.2.2.1.
 Mapping to the full genome#